-The article below combines two short entries by Dr. Bates from his Better Eyesight Magazines, originally titled "Fine Print a Benefit to the Eye" and "Facts Versus Theories".
-I urge you to print out the PDF link below, and find out for yourself how powerfully relaxing it can be to look at tiny print.
+The article below combines two short entries by Dr. Bates from his Better Eyesight Magazines, originally titled “Fine Print a Benefit to the Eye” and “Facts Versus Theories”.
+I suggest that you print out the PDF link below, and find out for yourself how powerfully relaxing it can be to look at tiny print.
 The font sizes on the PFD go all the way down to 2 points.
-You may find that you can read even this smallest size after a few moments! -- gm
+You may find that you can read even this smallest size after a few moments! — gm

 Read Tiny Print to Relax Your Eyes and Mind

 Click here for a printable PDF with tiny font sizes

 so you can prove this principle to yourself

 It is impossible to read fine print without relaxing.
 Therefore the reading of such print, contrary to what is generally believed, is a great benefit to the eyes.
 Persons who can read perfectly fine print, like the below specimen (printed version will be much smaller – click above link), are relieved of pain and fatigue while they are doing it, and this relief is often permanent.
 Persons who cannot read it are benefited by observing its blackness, and remembering it with the eyes open and closed alternately.

 1—Normal Sight can always be demonstrated in the normal eye, but only under favorable condition.

 2—Central Fixation: The letter or part of the letter regarded is always seen best.

 3—Shifting: The point regarded changes rapidly and continuously.

 4—Swinging: When the shifting is slow, the letters appear to move from side to side, or in other directions, with a pendulum-like motion.